CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceRegionAPI..listRegions"></a>

 ### InstanceRegionAPI~listRegions() ⇒ <code>Promise</code>
-gets an array of the currently available regions on civo cloud
+gets an array of the currently available regions on civo cloud [GET]

 **Kind**: inner method of [<code>InstanceRegionAPI</code>](#InstanceRegionAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the available region list or rejects with an